jambent/gdpr_obfuscator/README.md

 Note that due to the current size of the obfsc8 package, it is not possible for an Amazon Lambda to have an obfsc8 Layer and an AWS SDK Layer loaded at the same time.
 It is however possible to have an obfsc8 Layer and a boto3 Layer loaded at the same time.
-If you wish to use boto3 within an Amazon Lambda, create an additional boto3 Lambda Layer by repeating the steps above, but replacing "obfsc8" with "boto3", and uploading the resulting .zip to the Lambda as a Lambda Layer.
+If you wish to use boto3 within an Amazon Lambda, create an additional boto3 Lambda Layer by repeating the steps above, but replacing "obfsc8" with "boto3", and uploading the resulting .zip file to the Lambda as a Lambda Layer.

 ### Amazon Lambda lambda_handler example code